Hossein Yassaie

 Previously Yassaie was the chief executive officer of Imagination Technologies where he worked from 1992 to 2016 and created one of the leading and most impactful UK-based technology businesses with its technologies enabling and powering many iconic brands.

 Prior to Imagination he worked in senior technology and executive roles at Inmos (often recognised as the original cradle of the modern UK technology industry) and the leading European semiconductor company STMicroelectronics.
-Yassaie also chairs the not-for-profit industry and community association TechWorks whose stated mission is to strengthen the UK's deep tech capabilities as a global leader of future technologies.
-In addition to the technology companies, Yassaie has Unique Dining, a fine-dining experiential restaurant group, in his portfolio operating under Crockers Restaurants.
+Yassaie also chairs the not-for-profit industry and community association TechWorks.
+In addition to the technology companies, Yassaie has a fine-dining experiential restaurant group in his portfolio operating under Crockers Restaurants.

 Education and early life

 Yassaie came to Britain in 1976 from Iran and became a United Kingdom national in 1984.
 He studied Electronics and Communications at the University of Birmingham gaining a first class honours Bachelor of Science degree in 1979.
 He stayed at Birmingham to complete a Doctor of Philosophy degree in signal processing on the application of Charge-coupled devices (CCDs) to Sonar.